Statistical Advantage of Softmax Attention: Insights from Single-Location Regression: Further Related work

 \paragraph{Alternatives to softmax attention.} Two main alternative directions feature a linear complexity in the sequence length.
 First, in kernelized attention (often referred to as linear attention in the literature), the original attention function $\text{Att}(Q, K) = \text{softmax}(QK^\top/\sqrt{d})$ is replaced by $\text{Att}(Q, K) = \varphi(Q)\varphi(K)^\top$, where $\varphi$ is a kernel function \citep[see, among others,][]{wang2020linformer,choromanski2021rethinking,zhen2022cosformer}.
 More recently, state-space models (SSMs) were specifically introduced to handle information retrieval in long contexts \citep{fu2023hungry,peng2023rwkv,poli2023hyena,gu2024mamba}.
 They consist in alternating linear recurrent neural networks (which can be seen as $1$d-convolutions along the sequence time) with nonlinear operations applied in parallel over each element of the sequence (sometimes referred to as gating).
 We refer to \citet{arora2024zoology} for a common mathematical framework encompassing many variants of SSMs.

-While SSMs outperform attention-based models in AR thanks to their capacity to handle long contexts, this success is brittle since they lag behind Transformers on the slightly more involved MQAR task \citep{arora2024zoology,aksenov2024linear,chou2024metala,wang2025resona}. \citet{arora2024zoology} propose a theoretical explanation based on the lack of expressivity of convolution-gating models.
-Transformers also outperform SSMs and kernelized attention in (a generalization of) NIAH \citep{hsieh2024ruler,shen2024scaling}.
+While SSMs outperform attention-based models in the specific synthetic task of AR thanks to their capacity to handle long contexts, this success is brittle since they lag behind Transformers on the slightly more involved MQAR task \citep{arora2024zoology,aksenov2024linear,chou2024metala,wang2025resona}. \citet{arora2024zoology} propose a theoretical explanation based on the lack of expressivity of convolution-gating models.
+Transformers also outperform SSMs and kernelized attention in retrieval tasks based on linguistic data \citep{hsieh2024ruler,shen2024scaling}.
 In this work, we take a principled approach to understanding the benefits of softmax, by identifying an information retrieval framework amenable to theoretical study, and going beyond expressivity results to statistical and computational advantages.

-\paragraph{Methodology for sequence multi-index models.} While our data model is inspired by \citet{marion24singleLocation}, it departs significantly by generalizing to variable sequence length, introducing a generic weighting mechanism to encode single location, and renormalizing to obtain proper high-dimensional limits, thereby allowing theoretical analysis of the softmax nonlinearity.
+\paragraph{Methodology for sequence multi-index models.} While our data model is inspired by \cite{marion24singleLocation}, it departs significantly by generalizing to variable sequence length, introducing a generic weighting mechanism to encode single location, and renormalizing to obtain proper high-dimensional limits, thereby allowing theoretical analysis of the softmax nonlinearity.
+The case of diverging signal strength was concurrently studied in \cite{dohmatob25slr}.
 The data model belongs among the sequence multi-index models as introduced in \cite{cui2025high}.
 Special cases of single-index models we studied in \cite{cui2024phase,arnaboldi2025asymptotics}.
 Our model corresponds to a sequence two-index case, for which the Bayes-optimal estimator was studied in \cite{ema25msmi}.
 A related classification problem where outputs only depend on a few tokens was concurrently studied in \cite{Barnfield25} with analysis of steps-wise gradient descent training.

+Last, the concurent work \cite{dragutinovic25softmax} also discusses advantages of softmax over linear attention, but on a different model (in context classification) and proof techniques.